lvdongxu/lvdongxu.github.io/_pages/about.md

 # 🔥 News
+- *2025.04*: &nbsp;🎉🎉 One co-authored paper about *LLM Quantization* is accepted by JETCAS.
+Congratulations to Siqi!!!
 - *2025.03*: &nbsp;🎉🎉 One first-authored paper about *Acceleration for Vision-Centric 3D Perception* is accepted by TCAS-I !!!
 - *2025.03*: &nbsp;🎉🎉 One co-authored paper about *Hyper-Dimentional Computing* is accepted by ISCA.
 Congratulations to Haomin Li!!!
 - *2025.03*: &nbsp;🎉🎉 One co-authored paper about *Non-linear Function Acceleration in LLM* is accepted by JETCAS.
 Congratulations to Wenjie Li!!!